Ask the Experts: Influenza: Administering Vaccines

 At the end of the clinic day, all remaining vaccine in syringes prefilled by staff should be discarded.

 Vaccinating people against influenza who have recently tested positive for COVID-19 involves multiple considerations, such as whether vaccinating them could expose others to COVID-19, how sick they are, their risk for severe influenza illness, the ability to vaccinate at a later date, and the desire to avoid confusing postvaccination symptoms with those of COVID-19.
-Usually, people who are infectious should not be brought to a vaccination setting if doing so could expose others to COVID-19.
+Usually, people who are known to be infectious should not be brought to a vaccination setting if doing so could expose others to COVID-19.
 Any moderate or severe acute illness is a precaution to influenza vaccination: vaccination should generally be deferred until recovery.
-For people with mild or asymptomatic COVID-19, delaying vaccination might be considered to avoid confusing COVID-19 symptoms with postvaccination reactions.
+For people with mild or asymptomatic COVID-19, delaying vaccination also might be considered to avoid confusing COVID-19 symptoms with postvaccination reactions.

 IIV should be administered in the anterolateral thigh muscle of an infant or young child.
 IIV and RIV (approved for people age 18 years and older) should be administered in the deltoid muscle of an older child, adolescent, or adult.
 The anterolateral thigh muscle can also be used for an older child, adolescent, or adult if necessary.
 It is critical that intramuscular influenza vaccine be injected into a muscle.
 Influenza vaccination season is an opportune time to review proper intramuscular injection techniques with your staff.
 Immunize.org has prepared a printable document on how to administer intramuscular vaccine injections (available at www.immunize.org/catg.d/p2020.pdf) that can be used as a staff training tool.

 Yes.
 Syncope may occur following any vaccination.
 It is prudent for all people to be observed for syncope for at least 15 minutes after any vaccination.
+Immunize.org has a 1-page resource for healthcare professionals that summarizes ways to reduce the risk of post-vaccination syncope: www.immunize.org/wp-content/uploads/catg.d/p4260.pdf.

 Certain vaccine syringes have small hubs where a volume of the vaccine that is withdrawn from the vial collects and is not available to be injected.
 Syringes without a hub are available; their use results in less vaccine wastage.

 No. Only the number of doses indicated in the manufacturer’s package insert should be withdrawn from the vial.
-For a 5.0 mL vial of Fluzone Quadrivalent this is 10 doses.
-For Afluria Quadrivalent 5.0 mL multi-dose vial, the package insert states that the stopper can be punctured up to 20 times, allowing up to 20 doses of 0.25 mL dose for children age 6–35 months old.
+For a 5.0 mL vial of Fluzone this is 10 doses.
+For Afluria 5.0 mL multidose vial, the package insert states that the stopper can be punctured up to 20 times, allowing up to 20 doses of 0.25 mL dose for children age 6–35 months old.
 After the maximum number of doses has been withdrawn or number of punctures of the stopper has met the FDA-recommended limit, the vial should be discarded, even if there is vaccine remaining in the vial and the expiration date has not been reached.

 The dose does not need to be repeated.
 However, this is a vaccine administration error.
 Clinicians should carefully select an influenza vaccine and vaccine dose that is licensed for the age group of the person being vaccinated.
-The error should be conveyed to the child’s parent or guardian and also reported to Vaccine Adverse Events Reporting System (VAERS) at www.vaers.hhs.gov.
+The error should be conveyed to the child’s parent or guardian and reported to Vaccine Adverse Events Reporting System (VAERS) at www.vaers.hhs.gov.
 Actions should be taken to limit vaccine administration errors at the clinic where the error occurred.
-Immunize.org’s educational piece “Influenza Vaccine Products for the 2023-24 Influenza Season” (available at www.immunize.org/catg.d/p4072.pdf) provides helpful information on the wide variety of influenza vaccines in use this season.
+Immunize.org’s educational piece “Influenza Vaccine Products for the 2024-2025 Influenza Season” (available at www.immunize.org/catg.d/p4072.pdf) provides helpful information on the wide variety of influenza vaccines in use this season.

 This page was updated on .